Edit Page

 Overview

 NOTE: policies apply only to controllers and actions, not to views.
 If you define a route in your routes.js config file that points directly to a view, no policies will be applied to it.
-To make sure policies are applied, you can instead define an action which displays your view, and point your route to that action.
+To make sure policies are applied, you can instead define an action which displays your view and then point your route to that action.

 When to use policies